mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 ![Two interacting models usually mean three languages.](images/alberto-brandolini/Two_BCs_three_languages.png)

 A simple example: I am trying to communicate with my readers using English language, but I am not a native English speaker.
 My internal reasoning model is sometimes English too, and sometimes Italian.
 But readers shouldn't be able to tell (I hope).
-At the same time, this text is not intended for British and American people only, every reader will traslate into their own mental model, possibly in their own native language.
+At the same time, this text is not intended for British and American people only, every reader will translate into their own mental model, possibly in their own native language.

 In general, **different phases** usually mean **different problems**, which usually leads to **different models**.